 If you’re found to be 10% at fault, your possible compensation will be reduced by 10%.
 Also, if you’re found to be more than 50% responsible, you can’t recover any compensation.

 KNR provides personalized legal service and aggressive representation to injury victims across the Great Lakes Region.
-Our Cleveland personal injury law firm routinely assists clients across the area who are suffering from:
+Our personal injury lawyers in Cleveland, OH routinely assists clients across the area who are suffering from:

 As a statewide Ohio injury firm, KNR is never too far.